Serrasalmus compressus

 COPYRIGHT.
 TFH Publications, Inc., Educational Use Only.

-Photo far right, similar appearing species of S. compressus.
+Photo far right, a species similar in appearance to S. compressus.
 The Piranha Book, Myers, G. S. 1972, Page 72.

 IN THE AQUARIUM